nodejs/node/doc/api/events.md

-The emitted warning can be inspected with [`process.on('warning')`][] and will have the additional `emitter`, `type`, and `count` properties, referring to the event emitter instance, the event’s name and the number of attached listeners, respectively.
+The emitted warning can be inspected with [`process.on('warning')`][] and will have the additional `emitter`, `type`, and `count` properties, referring to the event emitter instance, the event's name and the number of attached listeners, respectively.
 Its `name` property is set to `'MaxListenersExceededWarning'`.